alexsteward/Discord-Bots/README.md

 - Debugging: Identifying and resolving code issues effectively.

 ### Tools Used

-[Bullet Points - Remove this afterwards]
+- Discord.js: JavaScript library for interacting with the Discord API.

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- GitHub: Version control and project management.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Node.js: JavaScript runtime for running the bot.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Visual Studio Code: Code editor for development.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc